-Though having said all that - and precisely maybe because of probably having said all that - maybe I've gone and spoiled the effect of that line, its capacity to arrest which is as said it seems so vital.
+Though having said all that - and precisely maybe because of probably having said all that - maybe I've gone and spoiled the effect of it, that first line, its capacity to arrest which is as said it seems so vital.
 There we'll say this alluded to above reader to be was ambling through town, here a coffee shop, there a bookshop, time on his hands, plucks some book casually, without thinking from a shelf, maybe it has a nice cover, all is calm, nothing out of the ordinary . . . but then suddenly and without preamble, shockingly abrupt, was this line speaking so resoundingly such a fearsome truth: "It's hard to be an optimist when you're drowning in shit."
-Shivers down the spine, an electric shock, an awful but also, dare one admit it, beautiful recognition, such a moment, a kindred spirit speaking from the depths, those unspoken depths, an epiphany . . .
-But then what follows this fearful, fearless line but digressions, explanations . . .
-Was he serious at all, it's hard to know where you are . . .
+Shivers down the spine, an electric shock, an awful but also, dare one admit it, beautiful recognition, such a moment, some voice speaking from the depths, those unspoken depths, an epiphany . . .
+But then what follows this fearful, fearless line but digressions, explanations . . . was he serious at all . . . it's hard to know where you are . . .

 But then that's hardly my problem, is it - you not knowing where you are.

 But what about the Olympics! you cry, referring I suppose to the idyllic again and presumably implying the triumph of some higher dreams about which one could and without shame, etc . . .